Did you know that every email has 15 000 different rendering previews? According to Litmus, it’s true.

 Design your emails with a professional email design tool

-As we said earlier, 600px width is the one that you should use when designing your email because it’s responsive in most email clients.
+When designing your email you should use a 600px width because it’s responsive in most email clients.
 You can read more about it in our detailed article about the limitation of HTML width and size.

 Use a fallback background color

 Since Outlook doesn’t support background images, we recommend always using a fallback background color in case your background image doesn’t appear.
 In advanced email builders such as Chamaileon, you can use that feature.
 Here is a list of email clients that support background images.